Mithul-Joseph/website_summary_notion/README.md

 ## Usage

-1. Install requirements
+1. Run your desired LLM using Ollama in the background.
+2. Install required dependencies.
-2. Run main.py
+3. Run main.py
-3. Enter a valid URL in the input field.
+4. Enter a valid URL in the input field.
-4. The application will process the content and generate a summary.
+5. The application will process the content and generate a summary.
-5. The summary will be added as a new page in your Notion workspace.
+6. The summary will be added as a new page in your Notion workspace.

 ## Acknowledgements